 Create A Schedule

-Next you need to work to create a schedule that will give you the balance you need between career and family.
-It may mean talking to your boss about a flexible schedule or telecommuting.
+Next, you need to work to create a schedule that will give you the balance you need between career woman and family.
+It may mean talking to your boss about a more flexible schedule or telecommuting.
+These types of time management changes can go along way toward a happy family balance.
 Or maybe it means starting your own business and being your own boss so you can work when it’s right for you.
 That is actually, how I ended up starting a blog.
+Now I am a business woman and a stay-at-home mom too!

 It also means asking for help.
 Why?
 Because let’s face it, none of us are Super Woman no matter what we think we can handle.
 Get help from your family by assigning chores for everyone that will alleviate some of your workload at home, giving you more quality time together.
 Let someone else fold the laundry or empty the dishwasher.
 No, they might not do it the way you like it done, but at least they’re doing it so learn to accept it.
 Plus, when everyone pitches in, they learn valuable skills towards their independence.